siobyrne/young-dressage-horse-program-analysis/README.md

 #### Overall Score and FEI Achievement for Young Horse Division Competitors
 Does a higher overall score correlate with a horse making it to FEI?
 To answer this question, I separated FEI horses (*n*=386) into two categories, those that had an overall score of 7.45 (the mean score across the dataset) or above, and those that scored below that threshold.
 As with the analysis on placings, if a horse competed at the championships more than once, I considered them to be in the 7.45 and above group as long as one of their scores met that criteria.

 59.1% of horses (228/386) that made it to FEI achieved an overall score of 7.45 or higher, compared to 40.9% (158/386) that scored below 7.45 (Figure 8).
-A chi-square test of independence showed that there was no significant association between an overall score over 7.45 and a horse going on to compete at the FEI levels (X2 (1, *n* = 555) = 3.8, *p* = .05).
+While a chi-square test of independence showed that there was no significant association between an overall score over 7.45 and a horse going on to compete at the FEI levels (X2 (1, *n* = 555) = 3.8, *p* = .05), the *P* value approached acceptance levels of statistical significance.

 ***Figure 8***
 *FEI Horses Scoring 7.45 or Above vs Below 7.45*